-Our Fishing Seasons and When to Come
+Our Fishing Seasons and When to Fish

-April/May - Limit catches of 20-30, 3-6lb Coho Salmon are common.
+April/May/beginning of June - Limit catches of 20-30, 3-6lb Coho Salmon are common.
 Very fast action.
 Brown Trout and Steelhead numbers can be very good too and we will often orient some of our gear towards large Chinook (King) Salmon as well when fishing common waters.
 Bags and bags of many, tasty Coho Salmon fillets!